unit-mesh/auto-dev/docs/usage.md

 4. fill `OpenAI API Key` with your Host OpenAI API Key.
 5. Apply and OK.

+ps: For OpenAI compatible, you can use `Open AI Model` to your custom OpenAI compatible model.

 ### OpenAI Azure Config

 1. open AutoDev Config in `Settings` -> `Tools` -> `AutoDev`.